Prapthi564/MPPC23-Power-Apps/lab2/README.md

 1. In the **Get started with Copilot** text field, enter the following **prompt (1)**:

-1. In the center of the Home page within Power Apps, there's a text field in which you can enter a prompt to search for an AI-generated table.

-    Within the text field, type the following prompt:

     `Build an app to manage real estate showings`

 1. Click on the **filter icon (3)**, select **one table (3)**, and then click on the **Generate (4)** button.